logo company

 3. Have Admin Security

-Depending on the size of your eCommerce business, you likely have staff members who also need access to your site.
+Depending on the size of your e-commerce business, you likely have staff members who also need access to your site.
 While sharing admin permissions with staff members is often necessary, be cautious with whom you share this information.
 The more staff members who have access to sensitive information, the likelier it is that breaches will occur.

 To prevent these issues from occurring, Shopify has a secure back-end staff permission system.
 This system lets you set different permissions and access levels for individual staff members, allowing you to control who has access to what – and secure your site in the process.